 - 1. Enter Program Name, City, State - 2.
 Enter Training Program Number - 3.
 Record the date and starting and ending times for each standard session. - Indicate the number of Part 1 and Part 2 answer sheets being submitted to Prometric for scoring.
 If all residents completed both Part 1 and Part 2, the number of answer sheets for each Part will be equal.
 Since all analyses are based on a national sample, answer sheets can be scored one time only. - 4.
 Record the date and starting and ending times of the make-up session.
 If a resident takes either Part 1 or Part 2 in a make-up session, be sure to correctly mark or change Part D (Testing Conditions) on the resident's blue Part 1 answer sheet to indicate "Make-up" group. - 5.
 FOR EXAMINEES COMPLETING ONLY ONE PART OF THE EXAM.
 Record the ID numbers for any examinees that did not complete the entire exam and indicate which part of the exam was not taken, and the reason.
-Return Part 1 and Part 2 answer sheets to Prometric, even though one of them will not contain responses to the test questions.
+Return Part 1 and Part 2 answer sheets to Prometric, even though one of them will not contain responses to the test guestions.
 Print "VOID" across the front of these sheets. - 6.
 Indicate the number of residents you submitted for each type of examinee.
 DO NOT include any residents who completed only one part of the exam.
 Please be sure that the list is in agreement with the type of examinee that is marked on the residents' answer sheets.
 NOTE: Once the answer sheets are processed at Prometric and scoring begins, there cannot be any changes. - 7.
-Check the appropriate box to indicate whether or not your residents should receive local comparison data.
-Note: If fewer than fifteen (15) residents took the exam, local comparison data will not be reported and this box does not need to be checked. - 8.
+Check the appropriate box to indicate whether or not your residents should receive local comparison data. - 8.
 Check the appropriate box to indicate your training program type. - 9.
 Describe in detail any testing irregularities or any defective test materials affecting individual examinees.
 (DO NOT include residents who completed only one part of the exam as an irregularity.)
 Be sure that defective testing materials have been returned to The College. - 10.
 Record the ID numbers for any disabled residents for whom auxiliary aids or other administrative modifications were provided.
 Describe their disabilities, and the aid or modification. - 11.
-Use a separate sheet to record other pertinent comments about the test administration and attach it to the Report of Test Administration.
+Use a separate sheet to record other pertinent comments about the test administration and attach it to the Report of Test Administration. - 12.
+The Program Director and Coordinator must sign the Report of Test Administration.